Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

-The original is hilarious and in my opinion the performances by Bill Murray and Richard Dreyfuss are untouchable.
+The original is hilarious and in my opinion the performances by Bill Murray and Richard Dreyfus are untouchable.

-Mom, FYI, nobody knows what you’re talking about (except for me).
-But, as I was trying to say, I would rather the movie had gotten a sequel rather than a do-over but I guess it’s too late now.
+Mom, FYI, no one under 70 knows what you’re talking about!
+But, as I was trying to say, I would rather the movie had gotten a sequel than a do-over but I guess it’s too late now.

 Here’s a trailer.
-If our readers have never seen “What About Bob”, this would be a good time to see it!
+If our readers have never seen “What About Bob”, this would be a good time to rent it or buy it!

 Now, if we can possibly move on to the Muppets…

-You may be interested to know that Frank Oz (voice of Miss Piggy) has directed a documentary about them!
+You may be interested to know that Frank Oz (voice of Bert and Miss Piggy) has directed a documentary about them!

-It’s apparently about behind-the-scenes at the Muppet Show.
+It’s apparently a behind-the-scenes at the Muppet Show.
 I need to see this documentary!